Blog Post: Looking Ahead - Education Technology Predictions for 2026

 Schools may benefit from:

-ensuring staff training is up to date and role-appropriate,
+- Ensuring staff training is up to date and role-appropriate.

-stress-testing backup and recovery processes, and
+- Stress-testing backup and recovery processes.

-checking that technical controls are configured effectively.
+- Checking that technical controls are configured effectively.

-The emphasis for 2026 may shift from preventing every attack — which no organisation can guarantee — to building resilience, minimising disruption, and ensuring learning can continue even if the unexpected happens.
+The emphasis for 2026 may shift from preventing every attack (which no organisation can guarantee) to building resilience, minimising disruption, and ensuring learning can continue even if the unexpected happens.

 4. Making every pound count: strategic investment over short-term fixes